Section 1: Epidemiology and aetiology

 These symptoms result from an osmotic diuresis as a consequence of hyperglycaemia.

-Type 2 diabetes may present with complications, which may be either microvascular or macrovascular.
-An initial diagnosis of type 2 diabetes during acute MI or stroke is not uncommon.
+Type 2 diabetes may present with vascular complications, which may affect the small blood vessels (microvascular - such as eyes, kidneys and nerves) or large blood vessels (macrovascular - affecting the heart, brain and arteries of the lower limb).
+As such, an initial diagnosis of type 2 diabetes during acute heart attack (MI) or stroke is not uncommon.
 Similarly, foot ulceration or loss of vision can sometimes be a presenting feature of type 2 diabetes.

 Gestational diabetes, which occurs during pregnancy and usually resolves after delivery, is associated with a high risk for future type 2 diabetes.